andrerebonato/boiler-rest-api-nodets/README.md

 # boiler-rest-api-nodets

 <h4>
-  A boiler plate for restful api
+  A boiler plate for restful api with express and typescript
 </h4>

 # Organização de pastas